frak/LightScythe/README.md

 ## Software ##
 Well, this is what I have so far.
 Despite my total lack of Python knowledge I seem to be doing OK.
 Everything seems to be it the right place, and I have got automatic image resizing, and I have hooked in the original image parsing code.
+Once you have everything setup, you just need to run:

+    ./Scythe.py

+On the first run, it will create a settings.ini file in the project root which will expect the images to be found in /home/pi/images - if it cannot find either the directory or any images the script will terminate.
+When it loads, any images found in that directly will be automatically resized to the correct height, and the resized image will be saved in a "preocessed" sub-directory.
+You can also set the display colour and timeout here, using the constants found in Adafruit_CharLCDPlate.py

 [mech]: https://sites.google.com/site/mechatronicsguy/lightscythe
 [mech2]: https://sites.google.com/site/mechatronicsguy/lightscythe-v2